Japan kick off the 2019 Rugby World Cup with an important Pool A clash with Russia.

 Fans can tune in to watch the game for free on ITV1.

 You can also live stream the match via ITV Hub on a range of devices including laptops, smartphones and tablets.

 How to watch Rugby World Cup highlights

-ITV are showing full highlights of Rugby World Cup fixtures each evening when matches have been played that day.
+ITV are showing full highlights of every Rugby World Cup fixture on the evening of each day of action.

 Most highlights shows will take place around 7:30pm, though occasional days may differ.

 For exact timings, check out our RadioTimes.com TV listings page.

 Friday 20th September

 Ireland v Scotland